 Little is known of Mizoram's early history.
 Between 1750 and 1850 the Mizo (formerly called Lushai) tribes migrated from the nearby Chin Hills and subjugated the indigenous population; these similar tribes were assimilated into their own society.
-The Mizo developed an autocratic political system based on some 300 hereditary chieftanships.
+The Mizo developed an autocratic political system based on some 300 hereditary chieftainships.
 The tribes of Mizoram remained unaffected by foreign political influence until the British annexed Assam in 1826 under the Treaty of Yandabo.
 During the next decades, Mizo raids into British territory led to occasional punitive expeditions by the British.
 Although not formally annexed until the early 1890s, the region had come under British control two decades earlier.More Details...

 Society and Culture

 The Mizos are divided into several tribes - the Lushais, Pawis, Paithes, Raltes, Pang, Himars, Kukis etc. Society is based largely around tribal villages.
 The chief's house and the zawlbuk (community house for young, single men) are the focus of village life.
 Mizo and English are the official languages.
-The literacy rate in Mizoram is about 82 percent, one of the highest in India.
-More than 80 percent of the population are Christians; the great majority are Protestants who were converted by missionaries during the 19th century.
+The literacy rate in Mizoram is about 92 percent, one of the highest in India.
+More than 80 percent of the population is Christians; the great majority is Protestants who were converted by missionaries during the 19th century.
 There are Muslim, Buddhist, and Hindu minorities.
 The nomadic Chakmas practice a combination of Hinduism, Buddhism, and animism (the worship of nature deities and other spirits).More Details...

 Government of Mizoram

-For the politically inclined people, a brief study on the Government of Mizoram will be of much interest.
-Like every other Indian state, Mizoram Government is also headed by the Chief Minister.
+For the politically inclined people, a brief study on the government of Mizoram will be of much interest.
+Like every other Indian state, Mizoram government is also headed by the Chief Minister.
 He leads council of ministers who are responsible to an elected legislature.
 The Governor of Mizoram is the head of the state.
 The legislative assembly of Mizoram has 40 members.
 They are elected by the people of the state every five years.
 The High Court in Mizoram is situated at Guwahati.
 Aizawl, the capital of the state, has a bench of the Mizoram High Court.
 More Details...